 I dismissed this information, cognisant of the increasingly negligent nature of our city’s administrators and scribes.
 Besides, while my client remained mysterious, she proved decorous, sending me a vox-cast as I travelled.
 I recall it perfectly.
 “My friend,” it began.
 “In anticipation of our opportunity to welcome you to Thia, we are anxiously preparing for your presence.”

 She went on to detail the means by which I would proceed from the transport hub to her palace.
 I was to meet her representative on the concourse, and indeed, they were waiting as I arrived, a welcome sight after the privations of the journey, even if their face and form remained entirely concealed beneath a carmine cloak, and they moved with an oddly sinuous gait.
-My mind was rather fixed on the hospitality the Magus had seemed to promise and my relief that I would not be facing the dangers of walking alone through Thia’s twisted and decaying alleyways.
-The figure never uttered a word to me, I was gratified by the efficiency of its guidance.
+I did not take much notice, however.
+My mind was rather fixed on the hospitality the Magus had seemed to promise and on my relief that I would not be facing the dangers of walking alone through Thia’s twisted and decaying alleyways.
+The figure never uttered a word to me, and I was gratified by the efficiency of its guidance.

 With all that has passed since, I know I should have heeded every warning coded in the Magus’ mystery.
 But even now I cannot be angry at myself.
 Few opportunities for wonder and curiosity remain on this sad world, and, Throne, you should have seen her palace.
 Such grand scale is common in the Golden Spire, of course, but never had I realised it could lie in the hab-warrens of a place like Thia.
 Bounded by rockcrete walls which stretched into the dim fog of the vaults above, this place was old, evidenced by the cracked slabs that paved the by-ways and walls which at body height were smooth, almost glossy, as if brushed by numberless hands.
-This was undiscovered history!
+To the better classes of our planet, this was undiscovered history!

 “Welcome, arbitrator.
 This is an auspicious day.”
 The Magus had emerged from the palace to meet me.